wkalt/puppet-docs/source/puppet/3.6/reference/future_lang_conditional.markdown

 * The `unless` keyword
 * A **condition**
 * A pair of curly braces containing any Puppet code
+* **Optionally:** the `else` keyword and a pair of curly braces containing Puppet code

-If an `else` or `elsif` clause is included in an "unless" statement, it is a syntax error and will cause compilation to fail.
+If an `elsif` clause is included in an "unless" statement, it is a syntax error and will cause compilation to fail.

 ### Behavior